Hurtak/simple-test-env/README.md

 ### Shared port

 - port `8080` is exposed to host system
-- run something on port `8080` in container, it will then be avaliable on `localhost:8080` on host system
+- run something on `localhost:8080` in container, it will then be avaliable on `localhost:8080` on host system